derekwalsh1/gymnastics-meet-expenses/CLONING_FEATURE.md

 - All floors within each session
 - (Optional) Judge assignments to each floor
 - Session times and details
-- Floor names and configuration
+- Floor names, colors, and configuration

 ### 2. Clone Session
 **When to use:** A day has multiple sessions with the same floor layout.